timknapp12/kindhood-clone/README.md

+This is a clone of an already existing e-commerce site.
+I built it with React, Node, and Postgres.
+I had 3 objectives with this project:
+1) Demonstrate the ability to use CSS/SCSS to build UI based on an already-made design and layout.
+2) Implement new skills that I'm continuously learning on my own
+3) Practice skills that I have already learned

+The new things I worked on:
+carousel
+node mailer
+search function
+state without constructor

+Things that I have practiced:
+scss
+css grid
+flexbox
+database
+map function
+keyframes for the dropdown menu media queries put an input box inside an image

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>